alonsoo7/ch4t/README.md

 # ch4t
-A shitty socket-based communication that uses a server to establish the connection between two clients, which have to be using the same key for message encryption.
+A shitty socket-based communication that uses a server to establish the connection between two clients, which have to be using the same key for message encryption with SHA-256.

-USAGE:
+Change the IP, PORT in the code of both sides.

-Change the ip and port in the files.
-Also, check the encryption key.
+Check for the encryption key.

 The server-side script must be running and then two clients should connect using the client-side version.